-The most common water-related complaint we have received from our customers over the years is the occasional appearance of a black growth in toilets, and on fixtures like faucets and shower heads.
+A very common water-related complaint we have received from our customers over the years is the occasional appearance of a black growth in toilets, and in fixtures like faucets and shower heads.
 This is a harmless form of mold; the water is completely safe to drink.
 The mold is not coming into your home through our water pipes.
 Instead, the mold is the result of airborne spores, and the level of chlorine in the water cannot prevent mold growth.
 The spores come from hardwood forests, construction sites, and mulch piles.
 In particular, we have seen a very clear link between mold and mulch supplies for several years.

 Testing has shown the mold to be very common types.
-More information, including tips on controlling mold, is found at www.serviceauthority.org/waterqualitysupply/water-quality or by calling Tim Brown at (434) 977-4511, ext.
+More information, including tips on controlling mold, is found at https://serviceauthority.org/water-quality/ or by calling Tim Brown at (434) 977-4511, ext.
 119.